SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     let optionalInteger : Int?
     let optionalInteger : Optional<Int>

-In both cases, the constant ``optionalInteger`` is declared to be an optional integer type.
+In both cases, the constant ``optionalInteger`` is declared to have the type of an optional integer.
 Note that no whitespace may appear between the type and the ``?`` operator.

 The type ``Optional<T>`` is an enumeration with two cases, ``None`` and ``Some(T)``,